Boosting the Transferability of Adversarial Attacks with Global Momentum Initialization: Methodology

 \end{small}

-Eq.~\ref{eq5} shows that when the first round gradient is attached to the input $x$, the loss change $\Delta J_1 >$ 0, consistent with the fact that the loss turns larger during attack process.
-Similarly, $\Delta J_n$ denotes that if the gradient of the $n_{th}$ iteration is attacked to input $x$, the difference of loss changes to $\Delta J_n = {\rm sign}(g_1) \cdot {\rm sign}(g_n)$.
+Eq.~(\ref{eq5}) shows that when the first round gradient is attached to the input $x$, the loss change $\Delta J_1 >$ 0, consistent with the fact that the loss increases during the attack process.
+Similarly, $\Delta J_n$ denotes that if the gradient of the $n_{th}$ iteration is applied to input $x$, the difference of loss changes to $\Delta J_n \approx {\rm sign}(g_1) \cdot {\rm sign}(g_n)$.
 In this context, the input $x$ can be an adversarial example derived from any iteration, so we can test the consistency between gradients of any two rounds to predict the change in loss.
 In conjunction with the optimization objective, a more effective attack is one that gains greater losses with other rounds.
 Therefore, to improve attack performance, we should ensure relatively higher gradient consistency.

-Based on the above analysis, we further explore the consistency of gradients under momentum.
-As shown in Figure~\ref{fig:sub1}, the cosimilarity between gradients that have not undergone momentum convergence is close to 0, meaning that there is a large randomness between the attack directions for different iteration rounds.
-On the other hand, Figure~\ref{fig:sub2} illustrates the gradient consistency of different rounds during the attack after the momentum treatment, and it can be seen that after a few rounds of forward gradient convergence, the gradient consistency rapidly improves and reaches stability.
-This indicates that the momentum helps the attack gradients to find common directions, e.g. feature-based consistent attacks, thus improving the attack performance.
-Simultaneously, when combined with existing data enhancement methods CT, the attack can explore more generalised attack directions with higher attack consistency, further improving attack performance.
-The experimental results with CT are detailed in Section \ref{section:ct}.
+Based on the above theoretical analysis, we further explore the consistency of gradients under momentum from an experimental perspective.
+As shown in Figure~\ref{fig:sub1}, the cosine similarity among gradients prior to momentum convergence is nearly zero, meaning that there is a large randomness in attack directions.
+We argue that the low similarity and high randomness during the attack are the key factors in the overfitting of I-FGSM~\citep{kurakin2018adversarial}.
+On the other hand, Figure~\ref{fig:sub2} illustrates the gradient consistency of different rounds during the attack after the momentum accumulation, and it can be observed that after a few rounds of forward gradient convergence, the gradient consistency rapidly improves and reaches stability.
+This indicates that the momentum indeed helps the attack gradients reach more common directions, thus improving the attack performance.
+Simultaneously, when combined with existing data enhancement method CT~\citep{DBLP:journals/corr/abs-1908-06281}, the attack can explore better attack directions with higher attack consistency and attack performance.

+However, there still exists inherent flaws in the current methodology.
+On the one hand, the time-series nature of the momentum convergence may lead to different accuracy of the information carried by the momentum at different time series.
+On the other hand, the accumulation of momentum within a very small data distribution is not conducive to finding a better global momentum and is more susceptible to overfitting.
+As Figure~\ref{fig:sub2} depicts, although momentum can accelerate the gradient to reach consistency, there remains a convergence process, which to a certain extent inhibits the attack performance improvement.
+We define this phenomenon where the gradient does not converge enough resulting in a less consistent attack direction as \textbf{gradient elimination}.